IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 This Composition defines that if the function `condition` evaluates to `true` the function `success` is being executed and the function `failure` otherwise.

-Now, let's define the three aforementioned functions:
+Now, let's define the three aforementioned functions.

 First, the function `condition` (to be stored in a file named `condition.js`):